-The community standards process may be initiated when a student is charged with conduct that potentially violates both civil/criminal law and University policy, without regard to pending litigation in court or criminal arrest and prosecution.
+The processes described in the code of conduct may be initiated when a student is charged with conduct that potentially violates both civil/criminal law and University policy, without regard to pending litigation in court or criminal arrest and prosecution.
 This includes instances where a current student is charged with serious violations of civil or criminal law, regardless of when that violation occurred.
 The community standards process may be carried out prior to, simultaneously with, or following criminal proceedings off campus.
 Determinations made and sanctions imposed under the "Student Code of Conduct" will not be subject to change because criminal charges arising out of the same facts were dismissed, reduced, or resolved in favor of or against the criminal law defendant.